Tate resolutions on toric varieties: The multigraded BGG correspondence

 \end{defn}

 \begin{rem} The ring $E$ may be considered as an $A$-graded dg $k$-algebra with trivial differential and homological grading induced by the auxiliary $\Z$-grading.
 The category $\DM(E)$ is equivalent (in fact, isomorphic) to the category of dg-modules over this dg-algebra.
 This is the perspective taken in the proof of the multigraded BGG correspondence in \cite{HHW}.
-We choose to use differential modules rather than dg-modules because the former are more amenable to computing in {\verb Macaulay2 }.
+We use differential modules because they are more amenable to computing in {\verb Macaulay2 }.

-Yet another way of thinking of the category $\DM(E)$ is as follows.
-Let $\Comper(E)$ denote the category of complexes of $E$-modules of the form